 Brno Lake or Brno reservoir serves as a popular vacation spot during the summer.
 Even for me as a local it really feels like I’m on holiday when I go there; there is a beach, boat rentals and a couple of kiosks to provide drinks and food pretty much all day long.

 The area around Brno reservoir also hosts an annual fireworks show, so this is definitely a must-do when you are in town around June.

 There are definitely a lot of hostels and hotels in Brno.
 It’s best to stay near the city center.
 Brno itself can be visited in a short time (you can easily take in all of the places above in 2 or 3 days) so it is good not to waste time staying away from the center.

-There are several hostels located in the city centre that are suitable for travelers on budget.
+There are several affordable hostels located in Brno that are suitable for travelers on budget.
 However, if you want to enjoy comfort, I recommend newly opened four-star hotel Courtyard Mariott Brno.
 It features rooms with views of Brno, an amazingly designed lobby and hearty breakfasts.
 This is the spot for the best comfort.

 Heading to the Czech Republic?
-Check out my other post Best spots to see Prague from above.
+Check out my other post Best views in Prague.

 HAVE YOU BEEN TO THE CZECH REPUBLIC?
 WHAT’S YOUR FAVORITE PLACE IN BRNO?

 Most of my friends who have visited the Czech Republic have only been to Prague and Cesky Krumlov.
 OK, so Brno can’t beat their amazing monuments, yet I still find Brno worth the stop.
 And it can be well connected with trips to Vienna and Budapest.
 What about you – have you been to Brno?
 What place did you like the most?